Donate

 • Highly educated self-employed Californians, especially those with professional degrees, are more likely to incorporate than their less-educated peers.

-• Asian Californians—who tend to be more educated—incorporate at higher rates than white Californians (46% vs 38%), even though the latter have higher self-employment rates.
-Latinos have the lowest incorporation rates (27%).
+• Asian Californians—who tend to be more educated—incorporate at higher rates than white Californians (47% vs. 40%), although the latter have higher self-employment rates.
+Across racial/ethnic groups, incorporation rates are lowest among Latinos (26%).

-• Older Californians are as likely to incorporate as their younger counterparts, despite large differences in self-employment rates.
-Similarly, US-born self-employed individuals are more likely to incorporate than those who are foreign born.
-Married self-employed workers are also more likely to incorporate.
+• Older Californians are as likely to incorporate as adults under 35, despite large differences in self-employment rates.
+Similarly, US-born self-employed Californians are more likely to incorporate than those who are foreign born.
+Married self-employed workers are also more likely to incorporate than their single counterparts.

 Self-employment can pay off economically for business owners.

-• The male/female earnings gap among incorporated business owners (29%) is significantly larger than the gender gap among wage and salary earners (18%).
+• The male/female earnings gap among incorporated business owners (22%) is larger than the gender gap among wage and salary earners (6%).

-• Almost seven in ten business owners (69%) work full time year-round, compared to only half of independent contractors.
+• Almost seven in ten business owners (68%) work full-time year-round, compared to only half of independent contractors (50%).

 Topics